Step by Step

 “Long since I had come to believe I was insane because I did so many things I didn’t want to do.
 I didn’t want to neglect my children.
 I loved them, I think, as much as any parent.
 But I did neglect them.
 I didn’t want to get into fights, but I did get into fights.
 I didn’t want to get arrested, but I did get arrested.
 I didn’t want to jeopardize the lives of innocent people by driving an automobile while intoxicated, but I did.
 I quite naturally came to the conclusion that I must be insane.” – Alcoholics Anonymous, 3rd Edition, 1976, Ch 2 (“He Had to be Shown”), p 199.

-Today, reach into yesterday to remember and keep always that I did all I thought I could not to drink but that my intentions were little more than the best laid plans of mice and men.
-In remembering yesterday so I don’t repeat today what I did then, may I also recognize and admit that I am powerless over alcohol.
+Today, reach into yesterday to remember and keep always that I did all I thought I could not do while drunk and that my intentions were little more than the best laid plans of mice and men.
+In remembering yesterday so I don’t repeat it today, may I also recognize and admit that I am powerless over alcohol.
 And with that admission, I have taken the First Step toward recovery.
 With that step comes power and control to say I do not have to submit to what I cannot control – alcohol – and that my intention not to do what I don’t want to do is in my control.
 Today, I seize control of what overpowers me by declaring no more.
 And our common journey continues.
-Step by step. – Chris M., 2016
+Step by step. – Chris M., 2017